davidarchanjo/spring-certified-developer-study-guide/README.md

 * **UserDetailsService** - core interface that loads user-specific data in the Spring Security flow.

-* **antMatcher** - method used to configure access restrictions to URLs by [ant patterns](https://ant.apache.org/manual/dirtasks.html#patterns) to only be invoked when matching exactly the provided pattern.
+* **antMatcher()** - method used to configure URL access restrictions by using [ant patterns](https://ant.apache.org/manual/dirtasks.html#patterns) so that they are only invoked only if the given pattern matches.

-* **mvcMatcher** - works like antMatcher but is more general and can also handle some possible configuration mistakes.
+* **mvcMatcher()** - works like antMatcher but is more secure and more general, and can also handle some possible configuration mistakes.

 ## CORE CONCEPTS
 * **Authentication** - refers to the process of verifying the identity of a user, based on provided credentials.
 A common example is entering a username and a password when you log in to a website.
 You can think of it as an answer to the question: _Who are you?_.